 Final Exam.
 The final examination covers the entire course.
-It is a two-hour exam and will be given on Wednesday, December 11 between the hours of 8:00 am and 2:30 pm.
+It is a two-hour exam and will be given on Wednesday, December 10, 8:00-2:30.
 The exact time and location of your final examination will be announced in lecture.
 The final examination is given at this announced time and at no other time.
-Do not make plans to leave campus before 2:30 pm on Wednesday, December 11.
+Do not make plans to leave campus before 2:30 pm on Friday, December 10.